CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Additional Results and Analysis

-We provide a further analysis of the varied performance improvements observed with different image captioning models, as shown in Table 5 of the main text.
+We provide a further analysis of the varied performance improvements observed with different image-to-text models, as shown in Table 5 of the main text.

-For an image captioning model to be valid for the concept matching module, it should be able to tell whether each concept in the prompt appears and appears correctly.
-We construct a test set to evaluate this capability of the captioner.
-Intuitively, given an image, a qualified captioner should be sensitive enough to the prompts that faithfully describe it against those that are incorrect in certain aspects.
-We study three core demands for a captioner: \begin{itemize} \item {\bf Attribute sensitivity.} The captioner should distinguish the noun and its corresponding attribute.
-The corrupted caption is constructed by switching the attributes of the two nouns in the prompt. \item {\bf Relation sensitivity.} The captioner should distinguish the subject and object of a relation.
-The corrupted caption is constructed by switching the subject and object. \item {\bf Quantity sensitivity.} The captioner should distinguish the quantity of an object.
+For an image-to-text model to be valid for the concept activation module, it should be able to tell whether each concept in the prompt appears and appears correctly.
+We construct a test set to evaluate this capability of the image-to-text model.
+Intuitively, given an image, a qualified image-to-text model should be sensitive enough to the prompts that faithfully describe it against those that are incorrect in certain aspects.
+We study three core demands for an image-to-text model: \begin{itemize} \item {\bf Attribute sensitivity.} The image-to-text model should distinguish the noun and its corresponding attribute.
+The corrupted caption is constructed by switching the attributes of the two nouns in the prompt. \item {\bf Relation sensitivity.} The image-to-text model should distinguish the subject and object of a relation.
+The corrupted caption is constructed by switching the subject and object. \item {\bf Quantity sensitivity.} The image-to-text model should distinguish the quantity of an object.
 Here we only evaluate the model's ability to tell one from many.
-The corrupted caption is constructed by turning singular nouns into plural or otherwise. \end{itemize} We assume that they are the basic requirements for a captioning model to provide valid guidance for the diffusion model.
+The corrupted caption is constructed by turning singular nouns into plural or otherwise. \end{itemize} We assume that they are the basic requirements for an image-to-text model model to provide valid guidance for the diffusion model.
 Besides, we also choose images from two domains: real-world images and synthetic images.
 For real-world images, we randomly sample 100 images from the ARO benchmark~\cite{yuksekgonul2022and}.
 As for the synthetic images, we use the pre-trained SD1.5~\cite{Rombach_2022_CVPR} and SDXL~\cite{podell2023sdxl} to generate 100 images according to the prompts in T2ICompBench~\cite{huang2023t2icompbench}.
 These selections make up for the 200 images in our test data.
 We show the examples in Fig. \ref{supp:fig_validcap}.

-For the sensitivity score, we compare the difference between the alignment score (\ie, log-likelihood) of the correct and corrupted captions for an image.
+For the sensitivity score, we compare the difference between the alignment score (i.e., log-likelihood) of the correct and corrupted captions for an image.
 Given the correct caption $\mathcal{P}$ and corrupted caption $\mathcal{P}'$ corresponding to image $\mathcal{I}$, we compute the sensitivity score $\mathcal{S}$ as follows: